Lai Ching-te: Early life and education

 Lai was born on 6 October 1959, in Wanli, a rural coastal town in northern Taipei County (now New Taipei City).
 He was the youngest child in a poor family of five children.
 His mother, Lai Tong-hao (賴童好), was the daughter of a local landlord.
 His father, Lai Chao-chin (賴朝金), was a poor coal miner whose parents immigrated from Gukeng, Yunlin.
-Their ancestral home was in Banzai, Fujian.
+Their ancestral home was in Banzai, Fujian; his paternal ancestors migrated from Fujian to Taiwan during the Tongzhi era.
 When Lai was two years old, his father died of carbon monoxide poisoning in a mining accident.
 Afterwards, Lai's widowed mother raised him and his siblings as a single parent in a two-story dwelling.

-Lai attended Wanli Junior High School, a new junior high in New Taipei City, and became its first pupil to gain admission to Taipei Municipal Chien Kuo High School (CKHS), the city's top senior high school for boys.
+Lai attended Wanli Junior High School, a new junior high in New Taipei City, and, after sitting the entrance exams twice, became its first pupil to win admission to Taipei Municipal Chien Kuo High School, the country's top senior high school for boys.
 After graduating from Chien Kuo in 1979, he enrolled at National Taiwan University to study veterinary medicine.
-Because he intended to enter medical school, he later transferred departments to study physical medicine and rehabilitation at the university and graduated with a Bachelor of Science (B.S.) in 1984.
+Because he intended to enter medical school, he later transferred departments to study physical medicine and rehabilitation instead and graduated with a Bachelor of Science in 1984.
 As an undergraduate, Lai defrayed his college expenses by working as a private tutor.
+He also became acquainted with the works of activists Loa Ho and Chiang Wei-shui.

 After college, Lai enlisted in the Republic of China Army and served on an outlying island in Kinmen County, where he was the platoon leader of a medical battalion.
 He was recognized by general Song Hsin-lien for outstanding leadership during his service years and was honorably discharged.
 He then attended medical school at National Cheng Kung University, where studied under health director Lee Bo-chang.
-He received a Doctor of Medicine (M.D.) from the post-baccalaureate medical education department in 1989.
+He attended classes during the day and worked part-time as a physical therapist during evenings.
+He received a Doctor of Medicine (M.D.) from the post-baccalaureate medical education department in 1989, specializing in internal medicine.